goofmint/hexabase-dart-sdk-docs/docs/Hexabase/Configuration.md

 ## Hexabase Configuration

-Starting with Hexabase class, it is used to `createClient` to hexabase. by initializing this class.
+Starting with Hexabase class, it is used to `createClient` to hexabase.
+By initializing this class.
 Then you can using your credential in `createClient`.
 > Note:
 >
-> 1) this SDK uses `async/await -> Promise<T>` to access Hexabase Grapql.
+> 1) This SDK uses `async/await -> Promise<T>` to access Hexabase Grapql.
 >
-> 2) currently, does not have special bindings to any react, next, mobx or any state managements
+> 2) Currently, does not have special bindings to any react, next, mobx or any state managements.
 >
-> 3) basically, the implementation of the sdk is to wrap around hexabase Grapql
+> 3) Basically, the implementation of the sdk is to wrap around hexabase Grapql.

 ## Configuration